-After many years of campaigning, the Norwegian Government today amends the Citizenship Act to allow for the concept of dual citizenship from January 2020.
+After many years of campaigning, the Norwegian Government has amended the Citizenship Act to allow for the concept of dual citizenship from January 2020.
 But new applicants should wait until February to apply.

 The Parliament of Norway has approved changes to the Citizenship Act that will allow Norwegians to hold dual citizenship.
 It's a move that brings Norway in line with much of the world.